deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/basics.rst

 Location of the deegree workspace
 ---------------------------------

-The active deegree workspace is part of the ``.deegree`` directory which stores some global configuration files along with the workspace.
+The active deegree workspace is part of the ``.deegree`` directory which stores a few global configuration files along with the workspace.
 The location of this directory depends on your operating system.

 ^^^^^^^^^^^^^^^^^^^^^^
 Linux/Solaris/Mac OS X